ilya-tbn/Nginx-ELK-Docker/Readme.md

 Installation Instructions:
 - Copy your website content to /Docker/nginx/website
 - Install:
-  - There are three ways to install everything:
+  - There are currently two ways to install everything:
     1. Manually copy the Docker folder to a preinstalled Linux server of your choosing, and execute "install.sh" with root privileges.

     2. Use the provided Terraform files.